Jasonium/DataCleaningProject/README.md

   - Replace "-mean" with "Mean" and "-std" with "StandardDev" to be more descriptive (lines 59 & 60).
   - Remove remaining hyphens before the axis variables (line 61).
   - Replace small "t" at the front of a variable name with more descriptive "Time", and the small "f" at the front with "Freq" for "Frequency" (lines 62-63).
-  - Make attributes more descriptive ("Acc" to "Acceleration", "Gyro" to "Gyroscope", "Mag" to "Magnitude") (lines 64-66)
+  - Make attributes more descriptive ("Acc" to "Accelerometer", "Gyro" to "Gyroscope", "Mag" to "Magnitude") (lines 64 - 66)
   - Remove typos in variable names by changing "BodyBody" to "Body" (line 67).
 5. Create second, independent tidy data set with the average of each variable for each activity and each subject.
   - Melt mergedDataMeanStd by the variables to average (by Subject Number and Activity Name) using the remaining columns as measuerements (line 70).